Tuition Fees: 2016/17 Academic Year

 Information and options on how to pay fees can be found online.

-Sponsored students must provide the College with the name and branch of the sponsoring agency, and a written authorization including the counsellor's name, address and phone number.
+Sponsored students must provide Seneca with the name and branch of the sponsoring agency, and a written authorization including the counsellor's name, address and phone number.
 After this information is submitted, an invoice for fees will be sent to the appropriate agency.

 Appeals should be directed to the Registrar's Office.